-ICLG TO: EMPLOYMENT & LABOUR LAW 2012 © Published and reproduced with kind permission by Global Legal Group Ltd, London CCL may also be taken by male employees as well as female employees.
+CCL may be taken by male employees as well as female employees.
 Principally, CCL may only be taken once.
-However, an employee is entitled to take a second CCL, if the first CCL of such employee ended within 8 weeks from the birth date of the employee's child.
+However, an employee is entitled to take a second CCL, if the first CCL of such employee ended within eight weeks from the birth date of the employee's child.
 This entitlement is established for the purpose of encouraging male employees to take the CCL.